lukmanhidayah/react-native-knight/README.md

 # react-native-knight

-Simple and beauty UI kit for react native
+Simple and beauty UI-KIT for react native

 ## Installation